Lepto-Axiogenesis: Models with a quartic potential

-For larger masses, the PR axions are too warm, assuming they make up all of the dark matter.
+For larger masses, the PR axions are too warm, assuming they make up all of dark matter.
 This bound is satisfied by the solid black line in Fig.~\ref{fig:quartic}.
 Note that this constraint is generically applicable to axion dark matter produced by parametric resonance in a quartic potential, and is independent of the cosmological evolution, such as possible entropy production.

-Assuming that no entropy dilution takes place after PR occurs, the axion yield is given by\footnote{Note that Eqs~(\ref{eq:warmconstraint}) and (\ref{eq:yaPR}) differ from Ref.~\cite{Co:2017mop} due to our change of the estimation of $n_S$.}
+Assuming that no entropy is produced after PR occurs, the axion yield is given by\footnote{Note that Eqs~(\ref{eq:warmconstraint}) and (\ref{eq:yaPR}) differ from Ref.~\cite{Co:2017mop} due to our change of the estimation of $n_S$.}

 where we have used $m_S(S_i) = \lambda S_{i}$ and $m_S(S_i) = 3 H_{\rm osc}$.
 Using Eqs.~(\ref{eq:YB_quartic1}), (\ref{eq:yaDM}) and (\ref{eq:yaPR}), axion dark matter by parametric resonance and the baryon asymmetry by lepto-axiogenesis require